-We received a communication today from the Illinois Student Assistance Commission recommending we strongly encourage our students to submit the Free Application for Federal Student Aid (FAFSA) as soon as possible.
-Based on the continued increase in application volume and the state’s worsening financial condition, the deadline for State MAP Grants will be early in March 2013.
+Based on the continued increase in application volume and the state’s worsening financial condition, the deadline for State MAP Grants was early in March 2013.
 The FAFSA is located at www.fafsa.gov and students should be sure to enter Triton College’s school code (001773) when asked which colleges they would like their FAFSA information to be sent to.

 In order to better serve our students, the Financial Aid Office has opened a Financial Aid Student Center, located in the reception area of the Office.
 There are computers in a semi-private space for students to complete and submit the FAFSA.
 If you are interested in utilizing the Student Center, please bring your most recent (2012) tax returns (1040, 1040A, or 1040EZ and W-2s) and other necessary documents and the Financial Aid Office staff will assist with any questions you may have as you process your application.
 Students are encouraged to use the “IRS Data Retrieval” tool when completing the FAFSA.
 The retrieval tool will save you time and increase the accuracy of your FAFSA information.